Lisa Marie Varon

-Lisa Marie Varon (née Sole; born February 10, 1971) is an American retired professional wrestler, fitness competitor and bodybuilder.
+Lisa Marie Varon (née Sole; born February 10, 1971) is a retired American professional wrestler, fitness competitor and bodybuilder.
 She is signed to WWE under a legends contract, having competed for the promotion under the ring name Victoria.
 She is also known for her tenure in Total Nonstop Action Wrestling (TNA), under the ring name Tara.
 Varon held both companies women's championships on many occasions.

 Varon began competing in fitness competitions and won ESPN2's Fitness America Series in 1997.
 In 1999, she placed second at a fitness event in New York City to earn her International Federation of BodyBuilders (IFBB) Professional Fitness Card.
 Varon met World Wrestling Federation (WWF) performer Chyna, who encouraged her to become a professional wrestler.
 She trained in the WWF's developmental territories for three years before moving to the main roster to compete full-time under the ring name Victoria.

 Varon had her first television appearance at WrestleMania 2000, where she portrayed one of The Godfather's "Hos".
 She debuted in June 2002 and was pushed to win the WWE Women's Championship, a title she would go on to hold twice in her wrestling career.
 After leaving WWE in 2009, Varon debuted in TNA later that year as Tara.
 In TNA, she became a five-time TNA Knockouts Champion, making her a seven-time Women's Champion overall.
 She was also a one-time TNA Knockouts Tag Team Champion, with Brooke Tessmacher, collectively known as TnT.